 As St. Ambrose’s leader, Sister Joan is committed to the success of the university, and its faculty, staff and students.
 A long history of working with private, Catholic institutions has allowed her to work with campus constituencies to enhance the Catholic intellectual tradition at the university.

-People always enjoy a meal and sociability, so "I enjoy inviting faculty, staff and students to my home.
+Students always enjoy a meal and sociability, so "I enjoy inviting students to my home.
 This is a marvelous experience for me.
-Every month, when students join me for dinner, I get to pick their brains and get to know them in a casual setting,” Sister Joan says.
+Every month, when students join me for dinner, I get to pick their brains and get to know them in a casual setting," Sister Joan says.

 A specialist in the 19th-century British novel, the president and professor of English has always enjoyed relating to students in the classroom.
-In fall 2012, she will teach a course on Jane Austen, which explores the adaptation of her novels into full-length films.
+In fall 2014, she will teach an ACCEL course called Shakespeare into Film.

 Her approach to teaching reflects many of the same guiding principles and values embodied by St. Ambrose.
-By encouraging her students to examine the text openly and to discuss it in an inclusive setting, she is showing them, in a personal way, how to be Ambrosian.
+By encouraging her students to examine texts openly in their historical context, she is helping them understand how great art can be timeless and have an important message for today.